Liposuction contours and removes fat deposits from areas of the body such as the neck and stomach that don’t change with diet and exercise.

 Postoperatively, you will be wearing a compression garment (girdle) which has been made expressly for this purpose, with zippers, hooks & eyes, or velcro® closures, and an opening in the crotch so that for the first few days it does not need to be removed.
 Compression is worn almost continuously for two to six weeks, depending on your circumstances.
 After the first few days, swimming may be advisable, water pressure from sitting in a pool has a very similar effect as a girdle and feels wonderful.

-Although lipoplasty has limitations, it is a wonderful method of achieving improvement in body shape when localized fatty deposits limit what you can achieve through diet and exercise alone.
+Although liposuction treatments have limitations, it is a wonderful method of achieving improvement in body shape when localized fatty deposits limit what you can achieve through diet and exercise alone.
 Continuing improvements in techniques have made it safer and more reliable over the years since its inception.

 If you have any questions about liposuction procedures, the friendly staff at our Vancouver clinic is available to assist you.